 Overcoming the Challenges

-Case law in this area hasn’t been developed yet, so it’s important to have a competent attorney on your side if you have fallen ill due to a business owners’ negligence.
+Case law in this area hasn’t been developed yet, so it’s important to have a competent attorney on your side if you have fallen ill due to a business owner’s negligence.
 In addition, make sure you see a doctor if you feel ill and establish a clear medical record.
-Along with an attorney, that can be the breaking point between a successful case and an unsuccessful one.
+An attorney can be the breaking point between a successful case and an unsuccessful one.